Workshop in Turkish Home Cooking + Food and Travel Photography

 Zeliş Çifliği, Sapanca, Turkey

 Join us for five days of cooking and food and travel photography in a bucolic countryside setting just two hours by car from Istanbul.
-Cooking instructor and culinary tour leader Olga will share her extensive knowledge of Turkish food and food culture in her Turkish family’s kitchen; imagine transforming the seasonal vegetables you’ve purchased at a village market into a meze feast, cooking kebabs made with meat you’ve sourced from a local butcher on a traditional Turkish mangal (BBQ), sitting down to warm börek and wood fired oven-baked bread that you’ve baked yourself and getting up close and personal with farmers and artisan cheese producers.
+Cooking instructor and culinary tour leader Olga will share her extensive knowledge of Turkish food and food culture in her Turkish family’s kitchen; imagine transforming the seasonal vegetables you’ve purchased at a village market into a meze feast, sitting down to warm börek and wood fired oven-baked bread that you’ve baked yourself and getting up close and personal with farmers and artisan cheese producers.
 In between bites master the art of photographing ingredients, food, people, markets, architecture and landscapes with personal coaching from David, a professional photographer who shoots for publications like Saveur, the New York Times Travel Section and Food & Wine.

-Day 2: Village market visit and on-site photography, followed by an introduction to the Turkish home kitchen.
+Day 2: Village market visit and on-site photography, followed by Turkish home cooking

-We’ll visit a small market where vendors from nearby villages sell fruits, vegetables and dairy products to shop for local, seasonal ingredients for dinner, and stop at a family-run butcher shop to order our meat and watch the butcher work right in front of us.
-You’ll have plenty of opportunities to work on photographing food in its cultural context; you’ll hone your techniques for photographing markets, people, action and details, with an emphasis on using light to your advantage.
-After lunch at a local fish restaurant we’ll return to the lodge, and in the evening you’ll cook your own dinner and, if you like, photograph food preparation and learn how to style and photograph finished dishes.
-From mid-afternoon on feel free to liase with David, who will be available to meet one-on-one to talk about your goals for the week and to go over your favorite shots.
+We’ll visit a small, truly local market where vendors from nearby villages sell fresh produce and dairy products.
+Here we’ll shop for seasonal ingredients for dinner, and stop at a family-run butcher shop to order our meat and watch the butcher work.
+You’ll have plenty of opportunities to work on your own, and with help from David, photographing food in its cultural context.
+This is an opportunity to hone your techniques for photographing markets, people, action and details, with an emphasis on using light to your advantage.
+After lunch at a local fish restaurant we’ll return to the lodge for a brief rest.
+In the late afternoon we’ll reconvene in the kitchen to cook our dinner.

 Day 6: Good-byes and departure